readyready15728/misc/awakemud-notes.md

 Triple Tree is in Everett.
 * \a glitching female voice/\[8 MHz, English\]: If ya rolling in it the Sapphire in East Tacoma is way nicer, or a villa on council island.
+* The location of the villas in question can be found on the west-east road to the south of Council Island Hospital.
 * Re: RPing: Kouyou says OOCly, "Ah you ECHO echo \[text text text\] "
 \[speaking\] ""
 * Kouyou says OOCly, "I also occassionally roll skills when they're relevant